 If you have additional questions or are seeking an update on an existing legal matter, please use our directory to contact the attorney assigned to your issue, or contact our main line at (414) 229-4278.

 The Office of Legal Affairs represents the University and is not able to provide legal counsel to faculty, staff, or students in personal legal matters.
 Individuals seeking personal legal advice are encouraged to contact the State Bar of Wisconsin at (800) 362-9082 or the Milwaukee Bar Association at (414) 274-6768 for a lawyer referral.

 If you are a UWM employee, you may also contact the Employee Assistance Program, FEI, at (866) 274-4723.

 Students are also welcome to contact the University Legal Clinic at (414) 229-4140.

-If you need a document notarized, please feel free to stop by our office in Chapman Hall, Room 380, between 8:30am and 4:30pm on Mondays through Fridays.
+The Office of Legal Affairs provides notary services to current UWM students and staff in our office in Chapman Hall, Room 380, between 8:30am and 4:30pm on Mondays through Fridays.
 A photo ID is required; there is no fee for this service.
 Please refrain from signing the document(s) in question until you are in the presence of a notary.